 Installing the right air filter for your HVAC system has its perks.
-For one, it will help you save money and energy, avoid expensive and inconvenient breakdowns and it may extend the life and effectiveness of your HVAC system.
+For one, it will help you save money and energy, avoid expensive and inconvenient breakdowns and it may extend the life and effectiveness of your home heating and cooling system.
 It will also help you tone down your energy and electricity bills.

 Most air filters are actually disposable thus making it easier for you to keep track of its cleanliness and maintenance.
 There are also inexpensive ones but we must remember that when looking for filters, we must keep in mind the quality and not only the price.
 Problems that could mean you’re using the wrong air filter or you are not changing it regularly (every three months) include high utility bills, low indoor air quality, and an uncomfortable home.